Razz4780/auth_service/README.md

 # auth_service
 This service provides simple JWT authentication functionality through REST API.
-Users can create accounts, acquire tokens and retrieve their uuids and usernames.
+Users can create accounts, acquire tokens and retrieve their ids and usernames.
 Service also provides user administration functionality for admins through REST API

 ## Stored data
 This service operates on two types of records: users and admins.

-1. Users are described with four properties: uuid, username, password and status.
+1. Users are described with four properties: id, username, password and status.
 Password is not stored in the database.
 Status is one of two values: active or inactive.
-2. Admins are described with two properties: uuid and username.
+2. Admins are described with two properties: id and username.

 Data is stored in PostgreSQL database in two tables:

 ```
 CREATE TABLE users (
-    uuid UUID PRIMARY KEY,
+    id SERIAL PRIMARY KEY,
     username VARCHAR (64) UNIQUE NOT NULL,
     pass_hash VARCHAR NOT NULL,
     active BOOLEAN NOT NULL
 );

 CREATE TABLE admins (
-    uuid UUID PRIMARY KEY,
+    id SERIAL PRIMARY KEY,
     pass_hash VARCHAR NOT NULL
 );
 ```